Places

 How Churches Use the Dominican Republic

-• Santiago and Cibao Valley engagements supporting schools, clinics, and microenterprise while sharing testimonies and prayer
+- Santiago and Cibao Valley engagement supporting schools, clinics, and microenterprise while sharing prayer and testimony

-• Puerto Plata north coast add-ons for youth outreach, water sports, and coastal devotions at sunset
+- Puerto Plata north coast add-ons for youth outreach, water activities, and sunset coastal devotions

 What Works Well

-• 7–9 day itineraries linking Santo Domingo ministry with either Santiago/Cibao or Punta Cana/Puerto Plata retreat blocks
+- 7–9 day itineraries that link Santo Domingo ministry with either Santiago/Cibao or Punta Cana/Puerto Plata retreat blocks

-• Daily worship/teaching windows in churches, rooftop terraces, or beach venues before service projects
+- Daily worship and teaching windows in churches, rooftop terraces, or beach venues before service projects

-• Balanced pacing with hydration breaks, shade, and evening debriefs to process cross-cultural experiences
+- Balanced pacing with hydration breaks, shade, and evening debriefs to process cross-cultural learning

-• Fundraising moments: rooftop worship overlooking the Caribbean, cacao/coffee farm dinners, and beach bonfire testimonies
+- Fundraising moments: rooftop worship, cacao or coffee farm dinners, and beach bonfire testimony gatherings

-We coordinate licensing, local partners, and safe logistics so pastors can focus on discipleship, generosity, and long-term relationships.
+We coordinate local partners and safe logistics so pastors can focus on discipleship, generosity, and long-term relationships.

 Sample Ministry Focus

-• Santo Domingo cathedral devotion, urban outreach with partner church, and evening worship with local musicians
+- Santo Domingo cathedral devotion, urban outreach with a partner church, and evening worship with local musicians

-• Santiago medical or education project, lunch with local pastors, and prayer walk through Monumento area
+- Santiago medical or education project, lunch with local pastors, and prayer walk near the Monumento area

-• Final morning debrief back in Santo Domingo before departure
+- Final morning debrief in Santo Domingo before departure

 What ETS Tours Provides Here

-• Worship logistics: church permissions, sound support, translation, communion elements, and cultural music collaborations
+- Worship logistics: church permissions, sound support, translation, communion elements, and local cultural music collaboration

-• 24/7 operations monitoring weather, health advisories, and licensing compliance to keep ministry schedules secure
+- 24/7 operations support monitoring weather, health advisories, and licensing compliance to keep schedules secure

 Talk with us to design your Dominican Republic ministry itinerary, or add the DR to your request at the lead form.